Remote OpenClaw Blog

 Cloud API models deliver the best reasoning quality because they run on powerful hardware managed by the provider.
 You pay per token but avoid the complexity of managing inference infrastructure.

 The tradeoff is reasoning quality on complex tasks.
-DeepSeek V4 handles straightforward workflows well but may require multiple attempts on nuanced multi-step reasoning compared to Claude Sonnet.
+DeepSeek V4 Flash handles straightforward workflows well but may require multiple attempts on nuanced multi-step reasoning compared to Claude Sonnet.
+Also note that DeepSeek deprecates the legacy deepseek-chat and deepseek-reasoner aliases on July 24, 2026; point configs at deepseek-v4-flash directly.

-Google's Gemini 2.5 Pro costs $1.25/$10 per million tokens (under 200K context) and supports up to 1M tokens of input.
-It has a free tier available through Google AI Studio with rate limits, making it accessible for experimentation.
+Google's Gemini 3.1 Pro costs $2/$12 per million tokens under 200K context ($4/$18 beyond) and supports up to 1M tokens of input.
+Flash-tier Gemini models have a free tier available through Google AI Studio with rate limits, making the family accessible for experimentation.
 Batch processing cuts pricing by 50%.

 MiniMax M2.7 has a special relationship with Hermes Agent.
-Nous Research and MiniMax are collaborating to optimize future releases specifically for the agent.
-As of April 2026, MiniMax M2.7 is one of the most-used models inside Hermes Agent according to Nous Research.
+Nous Research and MiniMax announced a partnership on April 7, 2026 to optimize future MiniMax releases specifically for the agent.
+M2.7 is a 230B-parameter sparse MoE model (10B active per token) priced at $0.30 per million input tokens, and as of mid-2026 it remains one of the most-used models inside Hermes Agent according to Nous Research.

 Best Local Models (Ollama)